euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 Are used on events that have a finite number of outcomes.
 Like rolling a dice or picking a card.

+- **Equiprobable (Uniform Distribution)**.
+Events where all outcomes (more than 2) are equally likely to occur.
+- Benoulli Distribution

 ### Continuous distributions

 Are used on events that track time or distance.